russmckendrick/records/content/albums/just-dropped-in-to-see-what-condition-my-rendition-was-in-16275214/index.md

 ---
 title: "Sharon Jones & The Dap-Kings - Just Dropped In (To See What Condition My Rendition Was In)"
-album_artist: "Sharon Jones & The Dap-Kings"
+artist: "Sharon Jones & The Dap-Kings"
-album_title: "Just Dropped In (To See What Condition My Rendition Was In)"
+album_name: "Just Dropped In (To See What Condition My Rendition Was In)"
 date: 2020-12-01
 release_id: "16275214"
 slug: "just-dropped-in-to-see-what-condition-my-rendition-was-in-16275214"
+hideSummary: true
 cover:
     image: "just-dropped-in-to-see-what-condition-my-rendition-was-in-16275214.jpg"
+    alt: "Just Dropped In (To See What Condition My Rendition Was In) by Sharon Jones & The Dap-Kings"
+    caption: "Just Dropped In (To See What Condition My Rendition Was In) by Sharon Jones & The Dap-Kings"
-tags: ["Funk / Soul"]
+genres: ["Funk / Soul"]
-hideSummary: true
+styles: ["Soul"]
 ---

 ## Tracklisting